PabloUribeB/PabloUribeB.github.io/_pages/about.md

 &nbsp;

-I am a research assistant at the Development Impact Evaluation (DIME) group at the World Bank.
+I am a Tobin Center Pre-Doctoral Fellow at Yale University.
 My research focuses on education, health, and development.

-In summer 2024, I will join the Tobin Center for Economic Policy at Yale University as a pre-doctoral fellow.

 Here is a copy of my [CV](/files/CV_PabloUribe.pdf).